10 Days from casablanca

 Day 1: Arrival to Casablanca

-Pick up at Mohamed V airport and transfer to hotel to departure our 10 days tour from Casablanca.
+On the first day of our 10 days tour from Casablanca our driver will Pick you up from the airport to the hotel.
 Depending on arrival time opportunity to visit the Mosque of Hassan II, Dinner and overnight at Hotel/Riad.

 Day 2: Casablanca to Marrakech

-We went to the town red and free day to reach out to explore Marrakech’s famous red city., Visit the immense souk, and plunge into the lively Djemaa El Fna, in the heart of ancient Morocco.
+On the second day of our 10 days tour from Casablanca We went to the red city and free day to reach out to explore Marrakech’s famous red city., Visit the immense souk, and plunge into the lively Djemaa El Fna, in the heart of ancient Morocco.
 Be captivated by the dancers, snake trainers, jugglers, narrators, singers.
 Take orange juice in front of the numerous workshops Night Hotel/Riad.

 Day 3: Marrakech to Ouarzazate

-Departure after breakfast for crossing the High Atlas Tizi Ntichka (2.260m high) then turn off on a runway Telouet visiting the Kasbah, Berber villages we pass through to reach the fortified village of Ait Ben Haddou where many famous movies filmed as Gladiator, Obelix, Sahara Penelope Cruz … time for lunch in the village and continue to Ouarzazate.
+Departure after breakfast on the third day of our 10 days tour from Casablanca for crossing the High Atlas Tizi Ntichka (2.260m high) then turn off on a runway Telouet visiting the Kasbah, Berber villages we pass through to reach the fortified village of Ait Ben Haddou where many famous movies filmed as Gladiator, Obelix, Sahara Penelope Cruz … time for lunch in the village and continue to Ouarzazate.
 Dinner and overnight at Hotel/Riad.

 Day 4: Ouarzazate to Boumalne